microsoft/mssql-scripter/doc/installation_guide.md

 ```
 If you are using Ubuntu or Debian, you'll need to install the libunwind8 package.
 See the [libunwind8 installation steps below](#installing-the-libunwind8-package).

+If you are using RHEL, you'll need to install the icu package.
+See the [icu installation steps below](#installing-the-icu-package).

 # Windows Installation

 Python is not installed by default on Windows.
 The latest Python installation package can be downloaded from [here](https://www.python.org/downloads/).
 When installing, select the 'Add Python to PATH' option.
 Python must be in the PATH environment variable.